AvirFrog/Mir-Us/docs/usage.md

     m = miBase.MiRBase(version="20")  # for object 'm' the data from version 20 will be used.
     ```

-!!! warning "The lower the version number, the older database is and it will provide fewer data.
-In extreme cases, incomplete data might be returned."
+!!! warning "The older database is, the fewer data is provided.
+In extreme cases, even the incomplete data might be returned."

 ## Receive data
 Receiving data requires the usage of provided functions, each of them is designed for a specific task.